 Lack of Qualifying Presales

-Where have all the buyers gone?
+Where have all the off the plan buyers gone?

-You may have to pay private lenders higher interest rates but getting your project under construction on reasonable terms will give you more options at completion.
 You should see your lender as a project partner at all stages of the development journey.

 Allow in your feaso for contingencies such as incentives, increased sell down periods and completed stock holding costs.
 If you rate of sale has slowed or stopped altogether your price point needs review.